 One single quill, magical...
 With it Brâncuşi wrote, like birds do, the story of flying.

 Berlin, 26 October 2016.

 Text published in Ghidul pozneţ de cultură Nr.
-8 (The Naughty Cultural Guide) on the theme of Flight.
+8 (The Naughty Cultural Guide No.8) on the theme of Flight.